xxxnell/how-do-vits-work/README.md

 <img src="resources/vit/architecture.png" style="width:90%;">
 </p>

 Multi-stage neural networks behave like a series connection of small individual models.
 In addition, MSAs at the end of a stage play a key role in prediction.
 Based on these insights, we propose design rules to harmonize MSAs with Convs.
 NN stages using this design pattern consists of a number of CNN blocks and one (or a few) MSA block.
-The design pattern naturally derives the structure of canonical Transformer, which has one MLP block for one MSA block.
+The design pattern naturally derives the structure of the canonical Transformer, which has one MLP block for one MSA block.

 <br />